 Haircut levels and minimum margin requirements imposed by our counterparties reduce the amount of our unencumbered assets and limit the amount we can borrow against our investment securities.
-During the six months ended June 30, 2024, haircuts on our repo funding arrangements remained stable.
-As of June 30, 2024, the weighted average haircut on our repurchase agreements was approximately 3.0% of the value of our collateral, compared to 3.1% as of December 31, 2023.
+During the six nine months ended June 30, 2024 September 30, 2024, haircuts on our repo funding arrangements remained stable.
+As of June 30, 2024 September 30, 2024, the weighted average haircut on our repurchase agreements was approximately 3.0% 2.9% of the value of our collateral, compared to 3.1% as of December 31, 2023.

 To mitigate the risk of margins calls, we seek to maintain excess liquidity by holding unencumbered liquid assets that can be used to satisfy collateral requirements, collateralize additional borrowings or sold for cash.
-As of June 30, 2024, our unencumbered assets totaled approximately \$5.3 billion, or 66% of tangible equity, consisting of \$5.3 billion of unencumbered cash and Agency RMBS and \$0.1 billion of unencumbered credit assets.
-This compares to \$5.2 billion of unencumbered assets, or 67% of tangible equity, as of December 31, 2023, consisting of \$5.1 billion of unencumbered cash and Agency RMBS and \$0.1 billion of unencumbered credit assets.
+As of June 30, 2024 September 30, 2024, our unencumbered assets totaled approximately \$5.3 billion \$6.3 billion, or 66% 69% of tangible equity, consisting of \$5.3 billion \$6.2 billion of unencumbered cash and unencumbered Agency RMBS and \$0.1 billion of unencumbered credit assets.
+This compares to \$5.2 billion of unencumbered assets, or 67% of tangible equity, as of December 31, 2023, consisting of \$5.1 billion of unencumbered cash and unencumbered Agency RMBS and \$0.1 billion of unencumbered credit assets.